schellingerhout/schellingerhout.github.io/_posts/2017-08-03-udacity_machlearn1.md

 He also mentions the Ctrl-L hotkey for clearing the console.
 Expanding the menus at the top will reveal other shortcuts.
 I accidentaly found Ctrl-L trying to delete a line in a script file.
 Many text editors - including Notepad++ - uses that for clearing a single line.

 ### Vectors
-I already covered vectors in [Getting Started with R - Part 2: Vector Basics] ({{ site.baseurl }}{% post_url 2017-07-24-getting-started-with-r2.md %}) and [Getting Started with R - Part 3: Vector Operations]({{ site.baseurl }}{post_url 2017-07-24-getting-started-with-r3.md}).
+I already covered vectors in [Getting Started with R - Part 2: Vector Basics]({{ site.baseurl }}{% post_url 2017-07-24-getting-started-with-r2 %}) and [Getting Started with R - Part 3: Vector Operations]({{ site.baseurl }}{post_url 2017-07-24-getting-started-with-r3 %}).
 Notice that he typed `X<-3` in the console, this is **not** acceptable formatting because it can be confused for "Is x less than minus 3?".

 He shows how to use the combine function to create a vector using `c()` and basic indexing with the `[]`.
-His showing of slicing with `:` operator hides the real dynamic of the the `:` operator is really a range generator :- essentially creating a series and that the series is actually then the vector for indexing.
-I covered this in [Getting Started with R - Part 4: Vector Extracting, Replacing and Excluding]({ site.baseurl }}{% post_url 2017-07-24-getting-started-with-r4.md %}).
+His showing of slicing with `:` operator hides the real dynamic of the the `:` operator.
+This operator is really a range generator :- essentially creating a series and that the series is actually then the vector for indexing.
+I covered this in [Getting Started with R - Part 4: Vector Extracting, Replacing and Excluding]({ site.baseurl }}{% post_url 2017-07-24-getting-started-with-r4 %}).
 For example: `-2:-6` is really just `c(-2, -3, -4, -5, -6)`.
 Since indices with a `-` are simply excluded.

 This lesson glosses over important concepts of the `[]` Extract\Replace operator.
-Understanding how it works early on will save students lots of headaches later
+Please understand how it works early on to save you headaches later

 ### Data Frames
 He skips lists and matrices and move to data frames.
 Nothing much new here.
 Immediatly jumps into indexing by name with the `$` operator.